DomiKamu/OhmerPrems/README.md

 ![](doc/images/FroeZe_Patch.png)

-Patch using FroeZe (_Dark "Signature"_ model, displays are dimmed - left mouse click on Ohmer logo to switch bright/dim)... but here without its companion (I mean...
+Patch using FroeZe (_Dark "Signature"_ model, displays are dimmed - **left mouse click over Ohmer logo to switch bright/dim**)... but here without its companion (I mean...
 FroeZe-X expander).
-On AC'd note(s), without expander, the sequencer delivers a **-10V** (1ms) trigger! by this way, you'll must filter the -10V signal, in order to invert it to +10V and route it to alternate way.
-It is exactly the role of **[Polarity Switch](https://library.vcvrack.com/Ohmer/PolaritySwitch)** (dual) module - the tiny red module located at the left of red QuadPercs modules.
-This Polarity Switch module is available as free Ohmer Modules plugin!
+On AC'd note(s), without FroeZe-Xexpander, the sequencer delivers a **-10V** (1ms) triggers! by this way, you'll must "filter" the -10V signal, in order to invert it to +10V, then route it to alternate way.
+It is exactly the role of **[Polarity Switch](https://library.vcvrack.com/Ohmer/PolaritySwitch)** (dual) module - the tiny red module located at the left of red QuadPercs modules does this job!

 ![](doc/images/FroeZe_Patch_NoExpander.png)